Heartbleed: Root causes, possible lessons, and reactions

-Although evaluating the total cost of Heartbleed is difficult, eWEEK estimated US$500 million as a starting point.
+Although evaluating the total cost of Heartbleed is difficult, eWeek estimated US$500 million as a starting point.

 David A. Wheeler's paper How to Prevent the next Heartbleed analyzes why Heartbleed wasn't discovered earlier, and suggests several techniques which could have led to a faster identification, as well as techniques which could have reduced its impact.
 According to Wheeler, the most efficient technique which could have prevented Heartbleed is a test suite thoroughly performing robustness testing, i.e. testing that invalid inputs cause failures rather than successes.
 Wheeler highlights that a single general-purpose test suite could serve as a base for all TLS implementations.

 According to an article on The Conversation written by Robert Merkel, Heartbleed revealed a massive failure of risk analysis.
 Merkel thinks OpenSSL gives more importance to performance than to security, which no longer makes sense in his opinion.
 But Merkel considers that OpenSSL should not be blamed as much as OpenSSL users, who chose to use OpenSSL, without funding better auditing and testing.
 Merkel explains that two aspects determine the risk that more similar bugs will cause vulnerabilities.
 One, the library's source code influences the risk of writing bugs with such an impact.
 Secondly, OpenSSL's processes affect the chances of catching bugs quickly.
 On the first aspect, Merkel mentions the use of the C programming language as one risk factor which favored Heartbleed's appearance, echoing Wheeler's analysis.

 On the same aspect, Theo de Raadt, founder and leader of the OpenBSD and OpenSSH projects, has criticized the OpenSSL developers for writing their own memory management routines and thereby, he claims, circumventing OpenBSD C standard library exploit countermeasures, saying "OpenSSL is not developed by a responsible team."
 Following Heartbleed's disclosure, members of the OpenBSD project forked OpenSSL into LibreSSL.
+LibreSSL made a big code cleanup, removing more than 90,000 lines of C code just in its first week.

 The author of the change which introduced Heartbleed, Robin Seggelmann, stated that he missed validating a variable containing a length and denied any intention to submit a flawed implementation.
 Following Heartbleed's disclosure, Seggelmann suggested focusing on the second aspect, stating that OpenSSL is not reviewed by enough people.
 Although Seggelmann's work was reviewed by an OpenSSL core developer, the review was also intended to verify functional improvements, a situation making vulnerabilities much easier to miss.